Updated July 3, 2023

-Study the communication trend and Audit Your Research:
+1. Study the communication trend and audit your research

 Find out the communication trend in your organization.
-Some of the organizations are hiring firms to make out what’s going on, but this expenditure might be a burden on your company’s budget.
-So you can save by studying how the others in the organization communicate, how they are interacting and accomplishing their day-to-day operational activities, and whether they are getting concrete results.
+Some organizations are hiring firms to determine what’s going on, but this expenditure might burden your company’s budget.
+So you can save by studying how the others in the organization communicate, how they interact and accomplish their day-to-day operational activities, and whether they are getting concrete results.

 To get the answers, you need to fix an appointment, brainstorm with your staff members and manager, and find the results or any drawbacks or issues that might hamper their communication process.

-Before starting the actual process (How to Develop a Communication Plan?), it is imperative to find a spokesperson who would initiate the communication process and formulate the plan.
+Before starting the actual process (How to Develop a Communication Plan?), finding a spokesperson who would initiate the communication process and formulate the plan is imperative.
 He should meet the following criteria:

 - He should always be ready to cooperate, coordinate with the other team members and Staff, and set communication goals and plans.